ENROLLING IN HOSPICE

 Is it time for me to enroll in hospice?

 If you have a serious illness and a cure is no longer effective, or isn’t adding to the quality of your life, it may be time to consider if hospice care is right for you.
-Please feel free to call us to have a private conversation about your options – there’s never an obligation or cost to you for a confidential discussion.
+Please feel free to call your community hospice to have a private conversation about your options – there’s never an obligation or cost to you for a confidential discussion.

 What if I start hospice and change my mind?

-You can discontinue hospice care at any time by telling your hospice nurse or our Care Navigator at 866-234-7244 that you want to stop hospice service.
-We’ll give you a statement to complete to revoke your hospice enrollment and then we’ll come and collect the medical equipment we delivered to you.
+You can discontinue hospice care at any time by telling your hospice nurse or calling them and letting them know that you want to stop hospice service.
+They'll give you a statement to complete to revoke your hospice enrollment and then they'll come and collect the medical equipment we delivered to you.
 If your situation changes, you can re-elect hospice care at any time that you’re eligible.

 Decades of experience has taught us that every person has unique needs and desires at the end of life.
 This is your journey, your life to live, and your choice to make – beginning with which hospice provider you want to walk this journey with you.